 Uber says it has 2 million drivers globally and 750,000 in the United States.
 They are the backbone of the company, which is valued at $70 billion.

 Uber charges customers depending on the estimated time and distance of their route.
 Another contributing factor to pricing is the current demand for rides in the area.
 Your choice of the type of car also contributes to the rate.
 For example, for your comfort, there are four categories namely; economy, premium, extra seats, and more.

 Economy level offers average carpool opportunities with other customers in a sedan.
 Premium level, on the other hand, offers a luxury ride with a professional driver.
-Extra-seats option offers space for 6 with a professional driver in an SUV or Uber XL.
+The extra-seats option offers space for 6 with a professional driver in an SUV or Uber XL.
 The final option named ‘more’ offers space for special cases such as wheelchairs.

 Uber keeps between 20% to 25% of the revenue and leaves the rest to the drivers.
 Prices hike during rush hour, bad weather, holidays, and whenever there is high demand.

 With the app, it is easy to track users.
-The app generates massive revenue for the firm due to popular use by over 40 million active users.
+The app generates massive revenue for the firm due to its popular use by over 40 million active users.
 Other businesses can also advertise on the app and earn Uber more income.